MarketSquare/robotframework-seleniumlibrary-java/README.md

 ## Testing IOS/Android browsers with library

-Pre-Selenium 4 fat-jar contains Appium and Selendroid that allow testing of IOS and Android browsers.
+Pre-Selenium 4 fat-jar contained Appium and Selendroid that allowed testing of IOS and Android browsers.
 Those are dropped in Selenium 4 -versions, so dependencies needs to be handles self with either Maven/Gradle or manually.
+Also 4.28.1.0 version of the library moved purely to Appium.
 If there's need to have fat-jar with those, please create issue about that.

 ## Differences